A program for higher education administrators in agriculture

 - Case stories highlighting reflections and replicable practices on academic leadership in tertiary and postgraduate academic institutions in agriculture, forestry, and environmental studies in the context of Southeast Asian realities and challenges; and

 - List of potential synergies among such institutions.

-The Third LEAP SEA Executive Forum will cover seven modules, as follows:
+The Fifth LEAP SEA Executive Forum will cover the following modules:

-Module 1: The Environment of Higher Education Institutions (HEIs) in Agriculture in Southeast Asia (External Analysis) – challenges of the 21st century impinging on higher education institutions, and development and practices across the globe, with focus on what is relevant for Southeast Asia.
+Module 1: The Environment of Higher Education Institutions in Agriculture in Southeast Asia (Analysis of External Factors – challenges of the 21st century impinging on higher education institutions, and development and practices across the globe, with focus on what is relevant for Southeast Asia.

-Module 2: Challenges, Issues, and Opportunities: Strategic Positioning of HEIs in Agriculture and Southeast Asia (Internal Analysis) –principles and process of strategic planning and management, pointing out the importance for each HEI to be clear on its niche or strategic positioning.
+Module 2: Challenges, Issues, and Opportunities: Strategic Positioning of HEIs in Agriculture and Southeast Asia (Analysis of Issues Internal to Higher Education Circles) – principles and process of strategic planning and management, pointing out the importance for each HEI to be clear on its niche or strategic positioning.

 Module 4: Managing Research and Extension – concepts and principles of managing research and extension, cognizant of the challenges faced by HEI executives in agriculture in Southeast Asia, with model cases or practices.

 Module 5: Managing Change and Conflict in HEIs in Agriculture – change management concepts and principles, with specific cases.

 Module 6: Generating and Managing Resources in HEIs in Agriculture – exceptional case on resource generation and management in higher education in agriculture.